ansu0122/stream-and-detect/README.md

 > docker-compose -f docker-compose-s3.yaml up --build -d --scale detector=3
 * Command to shut down the services with s3 setup
 > docker-compose -f docker-compose-s3.yaml down

+Make sure the video file is placed into "video" folder of the project root directory.